 There is x-bracing that goes between the two channels.
-It is 5/16" rod with a turnbuckle at one end and shackles at both ends.
+It is 5/16'' rod with a turnbuckle at one end and shackles at both ends.

 - The turnbuckles go to the bottom. - Attach the shackles to the loops on the channels. - Leave the turnbuckles loose for now.
-They will be adjusted and tightened later.
+They will be adjusted, tightened and secured later.